ppuk/Policies/Trade and brexit/Net Policy.md

 not discriminate against any service or competitor.
 Traffic management measures shall only be allowed in exceptional circumstances, operated in a clear and transparent manner and only for technical reasons.

+### Upgrading of Net Infrastructure
+Pirate Party UK strongly supports the wide development of state-of-the-art communications infrastructure.
+Our goal is to provide access to broadband for everyone in the that we with directly trade.
+We would seek to end private monopolies over the critical internet backbone structure making improved connectivity possible.